SamerAlsayegh/node-steam-bot-manager/README.md

 - Use arrow keys to choose the bot you just registered and you will be presented with more management tools.

 ### Management tools:
- - Chat (1-to-1 chats | or you may program your own handling)
+ - Chat (1-to-1 chats | or you may program your own handlers)
- - Send trade (1-to-1 trades | or you may program your own handling)
+ - Send trade (1-to-1 trades | or you may program your own handlers)
  - Calculate Inventory (quick run-through of inventory worth - not yet completed)
  - Logout (logout of chat - Working on fixing some functionality)
  - Manage